-Brussels sprouts are not native to India, and were probably introduced by the British.
+Brussel sprouts are not native to India and were introduced by the British.
 They are known in India as baby cabbages, probably because, well, they are.
 They are from the same family, look like little cabbages, and have a similar taste.
-They are very healthy, as they are packed with vitamin A, vitamin C, folic acid and dietary fibre.
+They are extremely healthy, as they are packed with vitamin A, vitamin C, folic acid, and dietary fibre.
 This recipe does nothing to reduce their health benefits.

 They have become a popular vegetable, and are now being seen in restaurants.

-Crispy outer leaves, and softer, but still crunchy centres, spiced with turmeric, cumin and mustard seeds, this is a wonderful way to prepare Brussel sprouts and come from the cuisine of Hyderabad.
+Crispy outer leaves, and softer, but still crunchy centres, spiced with turmeric, cumin, and mustard seeds, this is a wonderful way to prepare Brussel sprouts and come from the cuisine of Hyderabad.

 - 1 tsp mustard oil